geogugal/quickmapr/README.md

 [![Project Status: Active - The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/0.1.0/active.svg)](http://www.repostatus.org/#active)  [![travis_status](https://travis-ci.org/jhollist/quickmapr.svg)](https://travis-ci.org/jhollist/quickmapr)  [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/jhollist/quickmapr?branch=master)](https://ci.appveyor.com/project/jhollist/quickmapr) [![Coverage Status](https://coveralls.io/repos/jhollist/quickmapr/badge.svg?branch=master&service=github)](https://coveralls.io/github/jhollist/quickmapr?branch=master) [![DOI](https://zenodo.org/badge/4384/jhollist/quickmapr.svg)](https://zenodo.org/badge/latestdoi/4384/jhollist/quickmapr)

 There are many packages that already exist or are in active development that support the visualization of spatial data in R.  However, there seems to be a gap for those that need to quickly view, compare, and explore the results of a given spatial analysis.
-The current thinking for `quickmapr` is to allow for quick visualization of `sp` and `raster` objects.
+The current thinking behind `quickmapr` is to allow for quick visualization of `sp` and `raster` objects.

-Planned functionality for the first release is for easy mapping of multiple layers, simple zooming, panning, and labelling.
+Functionality for the current release is for easy mapping of multiple layers, simple zooming, panning, labelling, and identifying.
 These tools are intended for use within an active spatial analysis workflow and not for production quality maps.

-`quickmapr` is built as a series of wrapper functions for the default `sp` plotting functions and currently utilizes either the `zoom` packages for zooming and panning or simply re-plots the maps with new x and y limits.
+`quickmapr` is built as a series of wrapper functions for the default `sp` and 'raster' plotting functions.
 Currently there are 8 commands planned.
 As the idea behind this is to quickly map data, an emphasis was given to brevity of function names.
 The commands are:

-- `qmap()`: creates the map
+- `qmap()`: creates the map and controls options
 - `zi()`: zooms in
 - `zo()`: zooms out
 - `ze()`: zoom in to an extent